-In addition to our own OEM vehicles, we are in discussion with one of China's largest mining equipment manufacturing companies for the build of new heavy machines, to further bolster the Group's expanding product offering.
-The discussions have been positive to date, and we expect them to continue this financial year, with new machines being available for Australian commissioning and sale in Australia the following financial year.
+The demand for new capital equipment continues to be strong across the Group's range of OEM vehicles.
+Discussions are ongoing with one of China's largest mining equipment manufacturing companies for the build of new heavy machines, further bolstering the Group's expanding product offering.
+The discussions continue to be positive and rely on Australian approvals and purchase orders being received.